Frequently asked questions by course editors and quick videos about common administrative functions of Moodle

 The very top of your course (the General section) and every topic or week contains a summary.
 This is a default label which allows you to place brief information about the specific topic or week.
 It can be an introduction to the unit of study or a short summary of the weekly plan.
 Activities and resources are listed below this section.
 More information

-You can start editing with the "Edit section summary" link.
-It is always located at the top of the section.
+You can start editing with the "Edit section" link.
+It is located in the 3 dot menu at the top of the section.

 Labels serve as "spacers" between resources and activities, for example you can use a label to add the Text "Required readings" before a set of PDF files.

-You can open the activity chooser with the menu and select "LABEL".
+You can open the activity chooser with the menu and select Text and media area - (Label).
 Type in the text and save.

-After creation, you can move the label to the appropriate place with the Move icon next to it.
+After creation, you can move the label to the appropriate place with the Move icon above it.

-Click and drag the Move icon () at the left of the item link.
+Click and drag the label.
 As you drag, Moodle will dim the items under the item you are dragging.
 Release the mouse to drop the item into a new location.

 More information about labels

 The major difference between this resource and the label is that labels are always created on the main page of the course but web pages will appear as a link on the main page (and will be opened in a new window as a subpage).
 The creation process is the same, just select "PAGE" from the Activity chooser.

 Most of the time when you will copy / paste some text from a MS Word document to Moodle it will be done without any problems (label or page, etc.), as the editor try to clean the text.